When it comes to money and improving your finances, where do you start?

 So, if you pay your car insurance semi-annually, you can set this category up for semi-annual and the spreadsheet does the rest.

-I wouldn’t normally suggest paying for an excel spreadsheet download, but this one is worth consideration.
+I wouldn’t normally suggest paying for an spreadsheet download, but this one is worth consideration.

-She created this in-depth excel household budget template from scratch and being a fellow Excel nerd, had to check it out.
+She created this in-depth free household budget template from scratch and being a fellow Excel nerd, had to check it out.

 It is definitely amazing.